orblivion/ntfy/.sandstorm/README.md

 **For the initial release**, some features, and possibly some apps and services, will not work.

 Sandstorm blocks non-standard headers.
-This may break some services that rely on the standard headers-based ntfy API.
+This may break some services that rely on the standard headers-based ntfy API (which passes fields such as `Title` as a header).
 It will also break some features, such as authentication (i.e. locking down topics, below).

 Fixing this would require a fundamental change to Sandstorm platform.
 We may be better to wait for [Tempest](https://github.com/sandstorm-org/tempest).